-The antenna can now be installed on the roof of the vehicle.
+The antenna can now be installed on the roof of the vehicle with three stainless steel bolts.
 You may choose between these methods:

-- Attach the antenna using the magnets underneath the antenna.
-The magnetic force will keep the antenna fixed to the vehicle roof.
+- Attach the antenna to the roof rails on your vehicle using the dedicated mounting brackets delivered with your EXPLORER 727 system. - Attach the antenna using the magnetic mount kit from Thrane & Thrane.
+Mount the magnetic feet on the antenna and the magnetic force will keep the antenna fixed to the vehicle roof.
 Note that this method requires a vehicle roof made of magnetizable material. - Mount the antenna directly on the roof of the vehicle.
 This method requires that you drill holes in the roof of the car.
 Remember to leave min.
 10 mm space between the antenna and the roof.